 Even if you don’t feel any different than you did in your teens and twenties, the body changes in ways that make it harder to lose weight and remain in good health.
 To help you age gracefully into a body you’ll want to flaunt no matter how many years go by, the Eat This, Not That! research team dug into the science of aging and nutrition to uncover the foods that should never pass your lips after you’ve celebrated the big 3-0.
-Read on to get in the know, and don't miss our new book Eat This, Not That!
-When You’re Expecting if you or a friend are starting a family soon!
+Read on to find out which foods to chuck from your pantry, and then learn how to age even more gracefully with the help of these 35 Ways To Stay Healthy After 40.

 Even if you've started slathering on the wrinkle cream, no product changes the fact that your skin is beginning to age.
 After 30, collagen production slows and elastin—the protein that keeps skin firm—begins to break down, causing fine lines to form.
 Although it’s impossible to stop the aging process, it’s possible to keep your youthful complexion later into life by cutting back on sugar, a nutrient that’s been shown to accelerate wrinkling and sagging.
 Already cutting back on candy and cookies?
 Don’t assume you’re in the clear.
 Many sources of the sweet stuff are hiding in less obvious places like bread, ketchup, and flavored yogurts.
 Dannon’s Fruit on the Bottom flavored yogurt line, for example, has about 24 grams—or an entire day’s worth—of sugar in each 6-ounce container.
 That’s more sugar than you’d find in an entire bag of Dark Chocolate Peanut M&Ms!